mattermost/mattermost-test-management/data/test-cases/channels/schedule-messages/4-Failed-Schedule-Message.md

 Prerequisites:

-1. Should have scheduled messages in a DM/GM/Channel.
+1. Should have scheduled messages as root post in a DM/GM/Channel.

 ### Scenario 1: Should not send message if User is not in the Channel anymore.